adam-nearmap/adam-nearmap.github.io/README.md

 ## Moar!

-I've created a more detailed walkthrough, [**Build A Blog With Jekyll And GitHub Pages**](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) over at the Smashing Magazine website.
+If you are interested you can find a more detailed walkthrough, [**Build A Blog With Jekyll And GitHub Pages**](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) over at the Smashing Magazine website.
 Check it out if you'd like a more detailed walkthrough and some background on Jekyll. :metal:

 It covers: